On Unix, MySQL uses the value of the

 environment variable as the path name of the directory in

-which to store temporary files (with the exception of
+which to store temporary files.
+If

-MySQL uses the system default, which is usually
+is not set, MySQL uses the system default, which is usually

 On Windows, MySQL checks in order the values of the

 one found to be set, MySQL uses it and does not check those